R-Ahmadi01/Garbage-classification/README.md

 *Table 2.
 Training and validation accuracy across epochs.*

 Test Performance
-The model achieved an overall test accuracy of XX%.
+The model achieved an overall test accuracy of 85%.
 Below is a confusion matrix that provides insights into class-level performance.

 <img src="https://github.com/user-attachments/assets/88be91ab-3650-4edb-81ce-cb4f3fba9664" alt="Screenshot 2024-11-02 215055" width="720"/>